-- Dr. P. George Benson, President of the College of Charleston, appointed a Strategic Planning Committee in December 2007.
-The committee accomplished the following by July, 2008: - > Developed draft statement of core purpose and values. - Conducted focus groups with 289 individuals including students, faculty, staff, alumni, administrators, business and community leaders and legislators. - Asked 123 administrative and academic units to determine strengths, weaknesses, opportunities and threats (SWOT analysis). - > Examined competing institutions. - An Interim Report has been distributed to the College community: http://strategicplan.cofc.edu/newsletters/interimreport%20august%202008.pdf.
-The Strategic Planning Committee will draft the College's Envisioned Future for the approval of the President and Board of Trustees by summer 2009.
-The current plans and values are published on the College's website and serve the campus until the new plan is approved. - Senior leaders continually assess programs and study multiple educational models to ensure that the College's core values promote collegiality and embrace cultural, geographical and intellectual diversity. - Senior leaders continuously assess goals and evaluate budget issues that impact their areas of governance. - The President holds weekly meetings with members of senior administration to discuss any major operations and/or initiatives occurring, to review current issues and priorities, and/or to gauge the direction in which the College is going. - Members of senior administration hold meetings with their staff regularly. - Senior leaders assess their respective departments every year to determine if their department's performance reflects the College's goals and objectives. - Senior leaders submit annual reports, in which they identify what goals have been successfully achieved and what goals still need to be attained. - Senior leaders adhere to the SACS accreditation process, which requires each unit to assess their performance and to devise a plan for areas of improvement. - Senior leaders administer annual performance evaluations of their staff to assess performance and recommend ways to improve performance. - Senior leaders are in the process of implementing a new campus-wide information technology system to improve the efficiency of all major operations within the College and improve the quality of services, communication, instruction, operations and outputs for the campus community.
+- Dr. P. George Benson, President of the College of Charleston, appointed a Strategic Planning Committee that began its work in January 2008.
+The committee accomplished the following by July, 2008: - > Developed draft statement of core purpose and values. - Conducted focus groups with 289 individuals including students, faculty, staff, alumni, administrators, business and community leaders and legislators. - Asked 123 administrative and academic units to determine strengths, weaknesses, opportunities and threats (SWOT analysis). - Examined competing institutions. - An Interim Report has been distributed to the College community: http://strategicplan.cofc.edu/newsletters/interimreport%20august%202008.pdf. - The Strategic Planning Committee drafted the College's Envisioned Future for 2020 and established goals to realize this future.
+Schools and Divisions developed their strategic plans in alignment with the College of Charleston Strategic Plan.
+The Board of Trustees will review and approve the final documents at their October, 2009 meeting.
+The current plans and values are published on the College's website and serve the campus until the new plan is approved. - Senior leaders continually assess programs and study multiple educational models to ensure that the College's core values promote collegiality and embrace cultural, geographical and intellectual diversity. - Senior leaders continuously assess goals and evaluate budget issues that impact their areas of governance. - The President holds weekly meetings with members of senior administration to discuss any major operations and/or initiatives occurring, to review current issues and priorities, and/or to gauge the direction in which the College is going. - Members of senior administration hold meetings with their staff regularly. - Senior leaders assess their respective departments to ensure that their department's performance reflects the College's goals and objectives. - Senior leaders submit annual reports, in which they identify what goals have been successfully achieved and what goals still need to be attained.
+Goals are added and deleted, as appropriate. - Senior leaders adhere to the SACS accreditation process which requires each unit to assess their performance and to devise a plan for areas of improvement. - Senior leaders administer annual performance evaluations of their staff to assess performance and recommend ways to improve performance. - Senior leaders are in the process of implementing a new campus-wide information technology system to improve the efficiency of all major operations within the College and improve the quality of services, communication, instruction, operations and outputs for the campus community.

-1.2 How do senior leaders create a sustainable organization with a focus on action to accomplish the organization's strategic objectives, improve performance, and attain your vision?
+1.2 How do senior leaders create a sustainable organization with a focus on action to accomplish the organization's mission, strategic objectives, improve performance, and attain your vision?